4 reviews

 22 KM

-As you become ever closer to your final goal you will notice more crosses and an increase in small villages and towns to welcome pilgrims.
-This stage of the Camino will take you across medieval bridges and through some enchanting sections of scenery, first to the village of Cruceiro and on through forests and meadows to the church of Santa Maria de Carracedo.
-From here you follow the pretty scenery of the Valga River for some time before heading on to Pontecesures and perhaps a coffee stop before the final section of your route today.
-Feeling refreshed you cross the Ulla River to reach your accommodation in Padron, an important stop along the way for pilgrims.
-It is said that the granite block which was tied to the boat carrying Saint James is located under the altar of Santiago de Pedron.
+As you become ever closer to your final goal, you will notice more crosses and an increase in small villages and towns welcoming pilgrims.
+This stage of the Camino will take you across medieval bridges and through some enchanting scenery, first to the village of Cruceiro, then on through forests and meadows to the church of Santa Maria de Carracedo.
+From here, you follow the pretty scenery of the Valga River for some time before heading on to Pontecesures and perhaps a coffee stop, before the final section of your route today.
+Feeling refreshed, you cross the Ulla River to reach your accommodation in Padron, an important stop for pilgrims.
+It is said the granite block that was tied to the boat carrying Saint James is located under the altar of Santiago de Padron.

 Accommodation